S3cur3Th1sSh1t/SharpNamedPipePTH/README.md

 # SharpNamedPipePTH

 This project is a C# tool to use Pass-the-Hash for authentication on a local Named Pipe  for user Impersonation.
+You need a local administrator or SEImpersonate rights to use this.
 There is a blog post for explanation:

 [https://s3cur3th1ssh1t.github.io/Named-Pipe-PTH/](https://s3cur3th1ssh1t.github.io/Named-Pipe-PTH/)